 (c) 2016 Eric Slomanson

-Michal Lipson is the Eugene Higgins Professor at Columbia University.
-She completed her B.S., MS and Ph.D. degrees in Physics in the Technion in 1998.
-Following a Postdoctoral position in MIT in the Material Science department from 1998 to 2001, she joined the School of Electrical and Computer Engineering at Cornell University and was name the Given Foundation Professor of Engineering at the School of Electrical and Computer Engineering in 2012.
+2021 Vice President Michal Lipson is the Eugene Higgins Professor at Columbia University, U.S..
+She completed her B.S., MS and Ph.D. degrees in Physics at The Technion – Israel Institute of Technology in 1998.
+Following a Postdoctoral position in MIT, U.S., in the Material Science department from 1998 to 2001, she joined the School of Electrical and Computer Engineering at Cornell University, U.S., and was name the Given Foundation Professor of Engineering at the School of Electrical and Computer Engineering in 2012.
 In 2015 she joined the electrical engineering department at Columbia University.
 Lipson is one of the pioneers of the field of silicon photonics.